checkly/checkly-cli/README.md

 ```

 - `name` : A human readable name for your Check Group.
-- `concurrency`: A number indicating the ammount of concurrent checks to run when a group is triggered.
+- `concurrency`: A number indicating the amount of concurrent checks to run when a group is triggered.
 - `locations`: An array of location codes where to run the checks in the group, i.e. `['us-east-1', 'eu-west-1]`.
 - `privateLocations`: An array of [Private Locations](https://www.checklyhq.com/docs/private-locations/) slugs, i.e. `['datacenter-east-1]`.
 - `alertChannels`: An array of `AlertChannel` objects to which to send alert notifications.